kyrylo0605/wordpress/wp-content/plugins/woocommerce-multilingual/readme.txt

 6. Shop URLs translation screen

 == Changelog ==

+= 4.4.1 =
+* Fixed catalog visibility not updating
+* Fix fatal error with Composite products
+* Fix fatal error with Woocommerce Product Addons
+* Removed options from WCML/Settings for handling Products translation since this can now be done with the post-switcher implemented in WPML 4.2.0
+* Fix fatal error when bundle product is false
+* Fix empty cart error with enabled option to clean cart when switching currency
+* Fixed issue with trailing comma in product gallery handling

 = 4.4.0 =
 * Added the ability to associate BACS accounts with currencies